DEMOCRACYONGOING

 THE CASE

-In March 2024, Nassau County Executive Bruce Blakeman and Sheriff Anthony LaRocco posted an announcement calling for private citizens who held gun licenses to apply to join a team of “Provisional Emergency Special Deputy Sheriffs for the protection of human life and property during an emergency.”
+In March 2024, Nassau County Executive Bruce Blakeman and Sheriff Anthony LaRocco published an announcement which called upon private citizens who held gun licenses to apply to join a team of “Provisional Emergency Special Deputy Sheriffs for the protection of human life and property during an emergency.”
 Under the program, when Blakeman declares an emergency, these civilians would “be activated,” and would carry guns and perform other police functions on behalf of the County.

 THE TEAM

-The plaintiffs are represented by Free + Fair and Kelner & Kelner.
+The plaintiffs – Nassau County Legislators Debra Mulé and Scott Davis – are represented pro bono by Free + Fair and Kelner & Kelner.

 CASE DOCUMENTS